zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 ![Certificates configuration decision tree](../images/install/config-certificates.png)

-Review the diagram above to understand the certificates configuration decision flow.
+Review the diagram to understand the certificates configuration decision flow.
 Use the answers you provided in the questionnaire to decide which path to follow in corresponding decision block (the numbered yellow diamonds).

-1. If you have an existing certificates (Q1), you can import them to a key storage of corresponding type depending on the certificates format.
+1. If you have an existing certificates (see Question 1), you can import them to a key storage of corresponding type depending on the certificates format.

 :::note
 Before importing your certificates, check the next question to make sure that their format, type and properties correspond to the required protection and acceptability, according to the planned deployment environment (DEV, TEST, PROD).